Skip to main content

 ------------------ -------------------------------------- --------------------------------------

-- We can wait for green app being available:
+1. We can wait for the green app to become available:

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} describe schedulegroups